 5. Wait for the golden call.

-You will wait for the call wherein you are accepted in the airline company where you applied for.
+You will wait for the call wherein you are accepted by the airline company where you applied for.
 This is known as the ‘golden call’.

 6. Submit the document requirements.